Icinga/icinga2/doc/4-monitoring-remote-systems.md

 ### <a id="certificate-authority-certificates"></a> Certificate Authority and Certificates

-Icinga 2 comes with two scripts helping you to create CA and node certificates for you Icinga 2 Cluster.
+Icinga 2 comes with two scripts helping you to create CA and node certificates for your Icinga 2 Cluster.

 The first step is the creation of CA using the following command: